jina-ai/jina/docs/fundamentals/flow/instrumenting-flow.md

 (instrumenting-flow)=
 # Instrumentation

 A {class}`~jina.Flow` exposes configuration parameters for leveraging [OpenTelemetry](https://opentelemetry.io) Tracing and Metrics observability features.
-These tools let you instrument and collect various signals which help analyze your application's real-time behavior.
+These tools let you instrument and collect various signals which help to analyze your application's real-time behavior.

 A {class}`~jina.Flow` is composed of several Pods, namely the {class}`~jina.serve.runtimes.gateway.GatewayRuntime`, {class}`~jina.Executor`s, and potentially a {class}`~jina.serve.runtimes.head.HeadRuntime` (see the {ref}`architecture overview <architecture-overview>`).
 Each Pod is its own microservice.
 These services expose their own metrics using the Python [OpenTelemetry API and SDK](https://opentelemetry-python.readthedocs.io/en/stable/api/trace.html).